undergroundwires/CEH-in-bullet-points/chapters/11-firewalls-ids-and-honeypots/firewall-overview.md

   - E.g. on [Cisco routers](https://www.cisco.com/c/en/us/support/docs/security/ios-firewall/23602-confaccesslists.html) using `access-list 101 deny tcp any host 100.100.100.1 eq 22`
     - where `101` is sequence number that helps with ordering of the rules
       - the lower the number is the higher priority it gets in the ordering
-    - ACL are prossesed in top down meaning if a condition is met all processing is stopped.
+    - ACL are processed in top down meaning if a condition is met all processing is stopped.

 #### Packet inspection